SanBingYouYong/markdown_variabled/README.md

  - use the following grammar to define variables on individual new lines:
       - `@var=value` for direct Python variables
       - `~var=expression` for Python expression that will be evaluated upon parsing the line
-         - you may use other defined variables in the expression
+         - you may use other defined variables and expressions in the expression
  - reference your variables in text with brackets {}, just like you'd use an f string in python (`f"the variable is {var}"`):
      - "...`the variable is {var}`..."
          - it can also be an expression (like can be defined above): "...`the variable squared is {var * var}`..."